Can Optimization Trajectories Explain Multi-Task Transfer?: Can Factors of the Optimization Trajectory Explain Transfer?

 \section{Can Factors of the Optimization Trajectory Explain Transfer?}

 In \autoref{sec:mtl-overfits} we find that tasks which experience positive or negative transfer from MTL exhibit transfer as a generalization gap early into training.
-Thus, any theory of (and subsequent method to improve) the trade-off between tasks in a multi-task problem must explain how MTL impacts the optimization trajectory of each task beyond minimization of the zero'th order training loss.
+Thus, any theory of (and subsequent method to improve) the trade-off between tasks in a multi-task problem must explain how MTL impacts factors of optimization which are implicit to the zeroth order training loss but connected to generalization.
 Prior work on generalization in single-task models has proposed several factors of the training trajectory to explain generalization gaps between models (e.g., surface sharpness~\citep{ll-flatminima-hochreiter}).
-In this section, we ask whether certain factors of the loss surface along the optimization trajectory---specifically, sharpness, Fisher information, and gradient coherence---are capable of explaining positive and negative transfer in a given multi-task setting.
+Here we ask whether certain factors of the loss surface along the optimization trajectory---specifically, sharpness, Fisher information, and gradient coherence---are capable of explaining positive and negative transfer in multi-task settings.

 \textbf{Loss Surface Sharpness:} The {\it sharpness} of the region around where a solution lies has long been associated with its generalization in deep learning, both empirically and theoretically~\citep{ll-flatminima-hochreiter,keskar2017largebatch,dziugaite2017computing,flatmin-huang2020understanding}.
 We follow \citet{andriushchenko2023modern} and adopt the elementwise-adaptive worst-case-$\ell_\infty$ $|B|$-sharpness measure: